KESTIO

 4. Bring your content to life with a communication process

-Once content has been published on your website, its digital life begins.
-Define your communication process around this content: how do you promote it?
-Which channel will be most effective in reaching the targets defined above?
+Once content is published on your website, its digital life begins.
+Then define your communication process around this content: how to promote it?
+Which channel will be the most effective to reach the targets defined previously?
 Mailing, newsletter, sharing on social networks?

-Should you unveil an article in full or in pieces?
-Should you use certain platforms for teasing?
-It's vital to think about this article relay process, as it will largely determine the success of your Inbound Marketing strategy.
+Should an article be revealed in full or in parts?
+Should certain platforms be used for teasing?
+It is essential to consider this process of relaying articles, as it largely determines the success of your Inbound Marketing strategy.

-If you think a subject isn't captivating enough, or won't keep readers' attention, change the angle and try to find a relevant entry key.
-In fact, article titles and illustrations are the first levers of engagement for your readers.
+If you think a topic isn't captivating enough or won't hold the readers' attention, change your approach and try to find a relevant angle.
+Article titles and illustrations are the primary drivers of reader engagement.

-KESTIO was pleased to be approached by Les ECHOS Starta new Les ECHOS Group medium designed to support future Decision Makers in their various projects - particularly in their desire to set up their own business or start-up - by providing them with regular advice on how to sell and good business practices.
-Here's the first article from this brand-new collaboration, aimed at start-up entrepreneurs, and written by Dominique SEGUIN, partner at KESTIO.
-KESTIOpartner Dominique SEGUIN, on the fundamentals of social selling.
+KESTIO had the pleasure of being approached by Les ECHOS Start, a new media outlet of the ECHOS group aimed at supporting future Decision Makers in their various projects – particularly in their desire to undertake or set up a start-up – to regularly provide them with advice on how to sell and good business practices.
+As the first result of this brand new collaboration, here is an article for start-ups proposed by Dominique SEGUIN, partner at KESTIO, on the fundamentals of social selling.

-Looking for a job, maintaining relations with your professional network or with "influencers" in your sector of activity, recruiting new staff, monitoring subjects related to your professional expertise...
-These are all well-known uses of networks.
-But they can also be extremely effective in the commercial arena, helping you to develop your company's business by forging strong links with your customers and prospects.
-So how do you effectively activate and develop the commercial potential of "professional" social networks?
-Here's how.
+Searching for a job, maintaining relationships with your professional network or with "influencers" in your sector of activity, recruiting employees, monitoring topics related to your professional expertise...
+These uses of networks are well known to all.
+They can also prove to be extremely effective in the commercial field and help you very concretely to develop the activity of your company, by allowing you to forge a strong link with your customers or prospects.
+So how do you effectively activate and develop this commercial potential of "pro" social networks?
+Instructions for use.

 1. Build a "good profile" and develop your personal branding

-3. Rely on recommendations: my friends' friends are my friends!
+3. Bet on recommendation: friends of my friends are my friends!

-Read the full article "4 key steps to selling on social networks" on the Les ECHOS Start website:
+To read the full article “4 key steps to sell (yourself) on social media” on Les ECHOS Start website:

-A quick reminder: Inbound Marketing is all about attracting leads and nurturing their interest and reflection throughout the decision-making process, in order to convert them into qualified leads, prospects and then customers, or even, ideally, convinced ambassadors for your brand and your offers!
+Prior reminder: Inbound Marketing consists of attracting leads and nurturing their interest and reflection throughout their decision-making process, in order to convert them into qualified leads, prospects and then customers, or even, ideally, into convinced ambassadors of your brand and your offers!

-It is based on the change in attitude observed among buyers, who now carry out most of their purchasing process independently, relying in particular on the tools offered by digital technology (websites, forums, social networks, etc.) to develop their selection criteria and make their purchasing decisions.
+It relies on the observed change in buyers' attitudes, who now carry out most of their purchasing process independently, relying in particular on the tools offered by digital technology (websites, forums, social networks, etc.) to develop their selection criteria and make their purchasing decision.

-By its very nature, it is opposed to Outbound Marketing, which relies on more "push" strategies (advertising and mass emailing, in particular) that have now lost their effectiveness.
+It naturally opposes Outbound Marketing, which relies on more 'push' strategies (particularly mass advertising and emailing) that have now lost their effectiveness.

 The funnel logic of Inbound Marketing and the steps towards conversion can be summarized as follows: